- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 6. Italy

 The Italy Golden Visa requires a real estate investment or business funding of at least €250,000 and grants a renewable residency permit.
-After five years, you can apply for permanent residency, which can eventually lead to dual citizenship.
+After five years, you can apply for permanent residency, which can eventually lead to citizenship.

-The Digital Nomad Visa is ideal for skilled professionals and remote workers employed by companies outside Italy, with a minimum income requirement of €2,066 per month.
-It offers a one-year residence permit, renewable with proof of continued employment and sufficient funds.
+The Digital Nomad Visa is ideal for remote workers employed by companies outside Italy, with a minimum income requirement of €28,000 per year.
+It offers a one-year residence permit that is renewable with proof of continued employment and sufficient funds.

 7. Canada

-Both programs allow family reunification and sponsorship of family members, making Canada a great choice for those relocating with loved ones.
+It allows family reunification and sponsorship of family members, making Canada a great choice for those relocating with loved ones.
 Its welcoming policies, cultural diversity, and strong economy make it an appealing option for those seeking legal residency in North America.

 8. Brazil